 - Worry over their inheritance status if the new relationship gets serious.

 It’s important to try to identify and reassure your children’s concerns as much as possible.
 Be sure they know that the new person is not considered a replacement for an absent parent; that you will still be there for them no matter what, and that financial and inheritance issues will not change.
-An initial conversation before you start dating—or before you introduce your adult children to your new flame—can do a lot to change attitudes and dissipate conflict.
+An initial conversation before you start dating—or before you introduce your adult children to your new flame—can do a lot to change attitudes and dissipate any conflicts.

 Talk to your new flame